raimohanska/nulzzzblog/2012_11_05_Bacon_Tutorial_II.md

+## Bacon.js Tutorial Part II: Get Started

+This is how you implement a UI with Bacon.js.

 1. Capture input into EventStreams and Properties
 2. Transform and compose signals into ones that describe your domain.
 3. Assign side-effects to signals